S4 method for class 'SpatRaster,SpatRaster'

 Skip to contents

 Merge multiple SpatRasters to create a new SpatRaster with a larger spatial extent.
-The SpatRasters must have the same origin and spatial resolution.
+The SpatRasters should all have the same coordinate reference system.
+They should normally also have the same spatial origin and resolution, but automatic resampling can be done depending on the algorithm used (see argument algo).
 In areas where the SpatRasters overlap, the values of the SpatRaster that is first in the sequence of arguments (or in the SpatRasterCollection) will be retained (unless first=FALSE).
-Cells that are NA are ignored unless na.rm=FALSE

 There is also a method for merging SpatVector with a data.frame; that is, to join the data.frame to the attribute table of the SpatVector.